 Five statuses are possible for a sensor node in the network:

-- LISTENING: waits for a decision (to be active or not); - COMPUTATION: executes the optimization algorithm as leader to determine the activities scheduling; - ACTIVE: node is sensing; - SLEEP: node is turned off: - COMMUNICATION: transmits or receives packets.
+- LISTENING: waits for a decision (to be active or not); - COMPUTATION: executes the optimization algorithm as leader to determine the activities scheduling; - ACTIVE: node is sensing; - SLEEP: node is turned off;

 Figure 4.
 PeCO protocol.